How To Catheterize the Bladder in a Male Child

 • History of difficult catheter placement

-Complications for Bladder Catheterization: Male Child
+Complications of Bladder Catheterization: Male Child

-Complications include
+Complications include:

 Equipment for Bladder Catheterization: Male Child

-Sometimes prepackaged kits are available; if not, equipment required typically includes
+Sometimes prepackaged kits are available; if not, equipment required typically includes:

 • Sterile drapes and gloves